PHL 110. WHAT CAN WE KNOW? 4 sh

 which requires substantial philosophical research, writing and reflection and is evaluated by

 all members of the department.
-Offered fall of senior year.
+Offered fall.

 PHL 471.
 SEMINAR: SPECIAL TOPICS 4 sh